-Founder of TJC Consulting, Colbert has been a rotating trainer and community-affairs specialist for law enforcement and public safety agencies for more than three decades.
-He is also a former senior media executive, with 35 years of management and editorial experience in the national news, TV entertainment, publishing and motion-picture fields.
+Thomas J. Colbert, founder of TJC Consulting, is a senior executive with decades of management and editorial experience in the national news, TV entertainment, publishing and motion picture fields.

-CBS & Paramount Television: Mr. Colbert began his professional career in 1980 with a journalism internship at the CBS flagship news station in Los Angeles, KCBS.
-Hired during college, he worked his way up to Senior Researcher.
-Dozens of breaking exclusives garnished his station team regional Emmys and Golden Mike awards, especially during major emergency coverage.
-In 1989, Mr. Colbert was recruited by Paramount Studios to become a Story Editor for a syndicated TV news magazine show.
-Two years later, he departed to take the position of Managing Editor for two reality programs featuring recreations of dramatic police & fire incidents.
+He began his professional career in 1980 with a journalism internship at the CBS flagship news station in Los Angeles, KCBS.
+Hired during his last year of college, he worked his way up to Senior Researcher.
+Dozens of breaking exclusives garnished his news team regional Emmys and Golden Mike awards, especially during major emergency coverage.
+In 1989, Mr. Colbert was recruited by Paramount Television to become a two-year Story Editor for a syndicated news magazine program.

-Mr. Colbert is a graduate of the award-winning Journalism Department at Cal State University, Northridge.
-He is married with two children and resides in Ventura County, California.
+Colbert is a 1980 graduate of the award-winning Journalism Department at California State University, Northridge.